Best cruelty-free makeup brands

-Cruelty-free makeup brands
+Which cruelty-free makeup brands are best?

 If you love animals and want to keep animal testing out of your makeup bag, you’re in luck.
 It’s easier than ever to shop for cruelty-free products, as more and more brands have committed to banning animal testing from their production process and even to using vegan ingredients.

-Whether you’re looking for high-end products or affordable everyday finds, shopping cruelty-free will ensure every product you use is better for you, the planet and doesn’t harm animals.
-How you spend your money is one way to shape the world you want to live in, making banishing animal cruelty from your daily routine and shopping with social consciousness an easy way to make a huge difference.
+Whether you’re looking for high-end products or affordable everyday finds, shopping cruelty-free ensures every product you use is better for you and the planet, and doesn’t harm animals.
+How you spend your money is one way to shape the world you want to live in, and banishing animal cruelty from your daily routine is an easy way to make a huge difference.

 What is cruelty-free makeup?

 The term-cruelty free isn’t regulated, but there are third-party organizations that provide certifications to companies.
-One common certifying agent is PETA, whose standards for cruelty-free designation are that a makeup brand has banned animale testing from all ingredients and final products.
+One common certifying agent is People for the Ethical Treatment of Animals, whose standard for cruelty-free designation is that a makeup brand has banned animal testing from all ingredients and products.

 You can find cruelty-free alternatives to all the products in your medicine cabinet, from toothpaste to face serums to deodorant to sunscreen.